 We are honored that you are considering applying to Radford University's Doctor of Nursing Practice (DNP) program.
 This page is a resource to guide you through the application process.
 Remember, our staff is here to assist you at any time and we are more than happy to help.

-**Applications are now being accepted for January 14 session for the DNP Program.
-BSN-DNP applicants will need to take the GRE.
+**Applications are now being accepted for the Spring 2015 session of the DNP Program.

 - You apply directly through the Radford University College of Graduate and Professional Studies.